Richard Christy: Personal life

 Christy married Kristin Jenco on July 30, 2011, in New York City.
 They have one son, Carson Cain Christy, born in 2017, and affectionately known as "Bubby".
 Carson is named after former Philadelphia Eagles quarterback, Carson Wentz.
 The Eagles are Kristin's favorite team.
 If they have another son, they plan to name him Patrick after Kansas City Chiefs quarterback, Patrick Mahomes.
 The Chiefs are Richard's favorite team.
 Prior to Super Bowl LIV, on the Howard Stern Wrap Up Show, Christy met Patrick Mahomes and tearfully told him that he loved him and explained his intention to name his next son after him.
+He later named his second son Cameron instead.
 He is also a Kansas City Royals fan and attended the 2015 World Series between the Royals and New York Mets with fellow Howard Stern Show co-worker Gary Dell'Abate (who is an avid Mets fan).